 The needles (leaves) are two per cluster (per fascicle), 3/4 to 1-1/2 inches long, pointed tips, yellow-green in color with fine stromatal lines (pore bands).
 A lighter color fascicle sheath remains at the base of the pair.
 They usually have a slight twist and diverge from each other, and persist on the tree for 2 to 3 years.

 Flowers: The tree is monoecious, that is, male and female flowers are separate and in this species they develop on separate branches.
 Male flowers are yellow-green, cylindrical in shape, 1/2 to 3/4 inches long and appear in clusters at the branch tips at the base of the current years growth.
-These elongate when the pollen is ready for release and are covered with yellow with pollen.
+These elongate when the pollen is ready for release and are covered with yellow pollen.
 Female flowers develop in the middle or upper branches and are an oval short cone of reddish color.

 Seed - Cones: The almost stalkless cone is 1-1/2 to 2 inches long (an elongated oval), held in an up-curved position pointing to the tip of the branch, green initially then light brown in color turning gray with age.
-At maturity the cone become ovoid in shape as the scales open.
+At maturity the cones become ovoid in shape as the scales open.
 Cones mature in 2 years and may persist on the tree after that.
 Some cones open and shed seed soon after cone maturity (non-serotinous) while others are sealed shut by a resin and known to hold seed much longer, only opening and shedding seed with age or via fire (serotinous).
 A protuberance on the outside of the cone scale has a small prickle.
 Trees must be about 5 years old to produce seed.
 Seeds are the smallest of the native pines and have small wings.

 Names: The genus Pinus is the Latin name for the pine tree.
 The species name, banksiana, is an honorary for Joseph Banks (1743-1820) English naturalist and botanist, who was on James Cook’s first voyage and who introduced eucalyptus and acacia to the western world.
 He became president of the Royal Society.
 The author name for the plant classification, 'Lamb.’ refers to Aylmer Bourke Lambert (1761-1842) British botanist, early member of the Linnean Society, and whose best known work is A description of the genus Pinus.